AMJAMJ/2019-11-07-git-aaron/README.md

 	- 'log --oneline': get a one line representation of history
 - 'HEAD': where you are currently looking at
 - 'checkout': move your 'HEAD' around
+- 'remote': somewhere your git repo is stored (e.g., GitHub)
+  - 'origin': the deafult you give your remote
+- 'push': sending local changes to remote
+- 'pull': recieving changes from remote